sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this example, `_name` and `_age` are private fields that can only be accessed and modified through the getter and setter methods.
 The getter methods `getName()` and `getAge()` return the values of the private fields, while the setter method `setAge()` sets the value of the `_age` field only if the input is a positive number.

-### 220. How to make fields and functions private ?
+### Question 220.
+How to make fields and functions private ?

 In JavaScript, you can make fields and functions private by creating a closure using an IIFE (Immediately Invoked Function Expression) or a module pattern.
 By doing so, the variables and functions inside the closure are not accessible from outside.